 The village has a local pub called The Old Badger Inn; they describe it as a proper village pub and is the hub of the community.
 The Old Badger Inn is a free house and serves a great selection of drinks.
-They serve some very nice food, most of which they source locally and is home-cooked.
+They serve some very nice food, most of which they source locally and are home-cooked.

-Also in the village is Eastington Farm Shop that supplies many products from local farms.
+Also in the village is Eastington Farm Shop, that supplies many products from local farms.
 This place is foodie heaven for those that like to know the providence of their food and being fresh and tasty.
 The delights on offer include fresh local fruit and vegetable, a selection of chutneys, mustards and other condiments.
 A variety of meats are also available to purchase, including some fine beef brisket.